|when||Saturday, October 13, 2018|

-Walk off your spring doldrums in the cool forest of the Bradshaw
+Walk off your fall doldrums in the cool forest of the Bradshaw

 Mountains as we follow the trail up South Spruce Ridge to the lookout tower.

 Starting in a granite-based ponderosa forest, the trail steadily climbs 1,400 feet up to Spruce Mountain, then loops back down to the trailhead.
 Pines make up the predominant feature, but enough stands of Gambel oak exist to have inspired the town of Groom Creek’s original name of Oakdale.
 A large forest of oaks on the trail’s south edge weaves a cozy thicket with crooked, spindly trunks.
 Along South Spruce Ridge, a sprinkling of white fir follows the trail; their frosty blue-green needles practically beam through the green cover.

 A very scenic trail, it passes through stands of ponderosa pine and white fir.
 On the ridge, where trees do not obstruct the view, you can get panoramic views of the Prescott area, Crown King, Mingus, and on a clear day, the San Francisco Peaks.

 The Groom Creek Loop is described in Ganci, Dave, Arizona Day Hikes (5th. ed.), Sierra Club Books, San Francisco, CA, 1995, pages 173-176, with a map on page 174.

 |elevations||6331' (Wolf Creek) to 7696' (Spruce Mountain Lookout Tower)|

 |cost||Sharing gas expenses with the driver.

 The club also allows voluntary contributions of $5 per non-member.

 |leader||You must email the leader to confirm.|